Nitrous Home Vitamin B2 B12 Iron Vitamin D Treatment Development Paradoxical Prevention Nexus Contact

 Nitrous Oxide and Autism

-• Use of Nitrous Oxide during pregnancy can result in the formation of toxic, and inactive NO-Cobalamin
+• Use of Nitrous Oxide during pregnancy can result in the formation of toxic, and inactive NO-Co(III)Cobalamin

-• Serum levels of vitamin B12 will be normal or elevated - Paradoxical B12 deficiency
+• Serum levels of vitamin B12 can be normal or elevated - Paradoxical B12 deficiency

-• Children with Pardoxical B12 deficiency due to Nitrous intoxication, will not respond to MethylCo(III)B12 until there is new synthesis of methionine synthase.
+• Children with Paradoxical B12 deficiency due to Nitrous intoxication, will not respond to MethylCo(III)B12 until there is new synthesis of methionine synthase.

 Vitamin B12 deficiency and Nitrous oxide and anaesthetics.